 They’re a really powerful marketing tool that companies and brands use to reach audiences in a more authentic-seeming way than regular advertising.

 Need more convincing?
-Using influencers to sell your product is extremely cost effective.
-Brands that used influencers in marketing campaigns earned an average of $6.85 in media value for every $1 they spent on paid media, according to Social PR Chat.
+Using influencers to sell your product is extremely cost-effective.
+Brands that used influencers in marketing campaigns earned an average of $6.85 in media value for every $1 they spent on paid media(opens in a new tab).
 It also has a high success rate.
 According to the same group, 81% of marketers claimed their influencer marketing campaigns were successful.

 But you don’t need to pay a Kardashian in order to take advantage of the new marketing trend of Instagram influencers.
 Instead, as small tour operators, you want to use “micro-influencers” to sell your tours.